 The Family Case Management

-Program serves all pregnant women,
+Program serves all pregnant women

-infants, and children who meet
+and infants who meet eligibility

-eligibility requirements and agree to
+requirements and agree to services.

-services.
-This program assists new
+This program assists new mothers

-mothers and families by providing
+and families by providing

 information and assistance with

 receiving services vital to family

 health and safety.